IQSS/dataverse/doc/sphinx-guides/source/developers/tools.rst

 Vagrant
 +++++++

-Vagrant allows you to spin up a virtual machine running the Dataverse software on your development workstation.
+Vagrant allows you to spin up a virtual machine running the Dataverse Software on your development workstation.
 You'll need to install Vagrant from https://www.vagrantup.com and VirtualBox from https://www.virtualbox.org.

 We assume you have already cloned the repo from https://github.com/IQSS/dataverse as explained in the :doc:`/developers/dev-environment` section.